Fall2018ComputerSystems/classRepo/README.md

-# classRepo
 # Your name here (TODO: Change this heading to your name)
 # Phonetic spelling of your name here (TODO: Change this heading to your name)

 # Partners Spreadsheet
-Find your lab partner(s) here: https://docs.google.com/spreadsheets/d/1ORbEDLNAFzAMT4FbUeMy1wUdxxUpqs7wNUR8s4OUByY/edit?usp=sharing
+Find your lab partner(s) here: add link from BB group or google spreasheets

-# The Monorepo
+# classRepo

 Welcome to Computer Systems!
 This repository will be how to retrieve homework assignments and in-class lab assignments.